Palindromic rheumatism: Presentation

-The exact prevalence of palindromic rheumatism in general population is unknown, and this condition is often considered a rare disease by nonrheumatologists.
-However, recent Canadian study showed that the incidence of PR in a cohort of incident arthritis was one case of PR for every 1.8 cases of rheumatoid arthritis (RA).
-The incidence of PR is less than that of RA but is not as rare as that was thought to be.
+The exact prevalence of palindromic rheumatism in the general population is unknown, and this condition is often considered a rare disease by non-rheumatologists.
+However, a recent Canadian study showed that the incidence of PR in a cohort of incident arthritis was one case of PR for every 1.8 cases of rheumatoid arthritis (RA).
+The incidence of PR is less than that of RA but is not as rare as previously thought.